sbustreamspot/sbustreamspot-core/README.md

              --dataset=all
 ```

-To run with a different dataset, change `test_edges.txt` and
+To use a different dataset, change `test_edges.txt` and
 `test_bootstrap_clusters.txt` accordingly.

 ## Parameters